 Category Archives: Divorce Planning

-Who Pays the Bills During a Divorce in Process?
+Who Pays Bills During a Divorce?

 Going through a divorce is a very stressful and trying time for most couples.
 Dealing with the emotional turmoil a divorce can put on a family while having to sort out payments and bills can add extra unnecessary stress during a split.
 While everyone’s situation is different, both spouses should agree on how to divide… Read More »